 Tre016, Mers les Bains H.K.B.

-Casemate & Field Position.
+Casemate & field position.

 Both well sighted down the slope.

-Kablebrunnen connection box for field telephones, there was/is one by the cemetery wall.
+Kabelbrunnen connection box for field telephones, there was/is one by the cemetery wall.

 Tre016, Mers les Bains H.K.B.